conradbkay/Mantella/README.md

 Allow link as [http://mantella.herokuapp.com?action=autoTrial] which would automatically create a guest account which has all premium features for 7 days.
 Migration of guest accounts to proper account should be added after this is added (settings -> set email/password)

+Websocket for every update
+Look into operational transformation
-Edit history from git style diffs
+Edit history from diffs

-Remove people from projects is not functional

 Search bar smooth scroll to task

 Chat with specific user, even groups

 Changing task list to other project doesn't work

-Task view needs sortability

-Timeline view, slider due dates or drag and drop along timeline

-Separate projects into iterations

-SSR

 Notetaker